calculuswhiz/xilinx-6502/README.md

 5. fpgaloading.md has some information about how to load onto the FPGA, as well how to open the simulator.

 6. This is a WIP.
-Current status: ADC #imm and JMP $ABS  have been implemented.
+Current status: ADC #imm, JMP $ABS, NOP, and AND #imm  have been implemented.
 Future work may continue this, and we reserve the right to modify this repository at any time.
-Contributions are welcome, but for school, we recommend forking.
+Contributions are welcome of course, but for school project, we recommend forking.

 # Getting started:
 So you've decided to try it out.
 Here's the stuff we used:
 - FPGA: We used Xess' [XuLA2-LX9](http://www.xess.com/shop/product/xula2-lx9/) board for development.
 - 7-segment display: Standard 4 digits, each with decimal point (dp).
-Ours in particular was called `UM5624-11`.
+Ours in particular was called [UM5624-11 (PDF)](http://datasheet.octopart.com/UM5624-11-EWRS-R-Ledtech-Electronics-datasheet-7274414.pdf).
 See `2a03_cpu(395_project)/sevenseg.v` for more information.
 - Some LED.
 Ours was green.
 - We mostly just used whatever we found in the lab ///
 - USB to micro USB cable.